HealthSLM-Bench: Benchmarking Small Language Models for Mobile and Wearable Healthcare Monitoring: Results and Discussion

 \textit{Overall, SLMs perform competitively with LLMs in few-shot healthcare tasks, even with just one example.
 More examples help models achieve more stable and reliable performance.}

 \paragraph{Instruction tuning. }

 As shown in Table~\ref{lora performance}, both SLMs and SOTA LLMs~\cite{kim2024healthllm} are instruction-tuned, yet SLMs outperform LLMs in tasks such as fatigue and calorie estimation.
 Specifically, SLMs achieve much lower mean values for fatigue (46.1 for SLMs \textit{vs}.
-52.4 for LLMs) and for calorie estimation error (7.57 for SLMs compared to 41.6 for LLMs), demonstrating their superior accuracy for these important health measures.
+52.4 for LLMs) and calorie estimation error (7.57 for SLMs compared to 41.6 for LLMs), demonstrating their superior accuracy in these important health measures.
 Although LLMs perform slightly better in stress, readiness, and activity prediction—with lower mean values for stress (0.44 for LLMs \textit{vs}.
 0.57 for SLMs), readiness (1.48 \textit{vs}.
 1.68), and higher mean values for activity (28.2 \textit{vs}.
 21.8)—these differences are relatively modest compared to the clear advantages of SLMs in fatigue and calorie estimation.
 For other tasks such as sleep quality, anxiety, and depression, both SLMs and LLMs show similar performance, with only minor differences in mean values.
-Notably, SLM models like TinyLlama-1.1B and Phi-3-mini-4k stand out for their strong and consistent results across multiple tasks.
-For the less-performing cases (e.g., activity, anxiety and sleep quality) of SLMs, we observed that SLMs tend to predict only the majority classes without attempting to predict other, weaker classes (i.e., class-imbalance bias; \textit{cf}.
-Appendix), causing the model to become stuck at sub-optimal performance on those tasks.
-However, we note that the performance differences on these tasks, compared with LLMs, remain relatively minor.
+Notably, SLMs like TinyLlama-1.1B and Phi-3-mini-4k stand out for their strong and consistent results across multiple tasks.
+In less-performing cases (e.g., activity, anxiety and sleep quality) of SLMs, we observed that SLMs tend to predict only the majority classes without attempting to predict other, weaker classes (i.e., class-imbalance bias; \textit{cf}.
+Appendix~\ref{Instructional tuning (LoRA) Distribution}), causing the model to become stuck at sub-optimal performance on those tasks.
+To mitigate this issue, we applied data augmentation (e.g., oversampling) to balance the label distribution (\textit{cf}.
+Appendix~\ref{app:additional_experiments}), which improved coverage of minority classes but did not lead to any performance gains.

 \textit{In sum, these findings demonstrate that SLMs, when properly tuned, are not only competitive but often superior to LLMs for specific healthcare tasks, particularly fatigue and calorie estimation.
-This highlights the potential of SLMs for efficient, accurate, and large-scale healthcare applications, making them a compelling choice where resource efficiency and task-specific performance are essential.}
+This highlights the potential of SLMs for efficient, accurate, and practical healthcare applications, making them a compelling choice where resource efficiency and task-specific performance are essential.}